The Cottages at Erchless - Historic Places Days

 Working every day for eight months, the Oakville Historical Society volunteers completely restored both cottages, joining the two buildings into one.
 They replaced walls, roofs, rafters, several ceilings, 80% of the existing windows, and added a skylight.
 They installed baseboards, trim, and fire exits.
 The kitchens were rebuilt and updated, as were the wiring, heating and. plumbing throughput.
 The buildings were painted, inside and out, and drapes made and hung.
 Outside, the grounds were freshly landscaped and two new patios constructed.

-The renovated cottages contain the Society’s archives.
-This is a collection of historical documents.
-There is also a Historical and a Marine Library.
+The renovated cottages contain the Society’s archives, as well as a Historical and a Marine Library.

 Amenities